 Bourbon County is located in the state of Kentucky and was named in 1785 after the House of Bourbon, in honour of Louis XVI of France (yes, that’s the one that was married to Marie Antoinette and was beheaded in the French Revolution if you are wondering) for his assistance in the American Revolutionary War.

-So, we could end there, and say that all Bourbons were named after the House Of Bourbon.
+So, we could end there, and say that all bourbons were named after the House Of Bourbon.
 Which is quite a nice way to end?

-I went a step further!
-Why was House of Bourbon, called Bourbon!?
+Why was the House of Bourbon, called Bourbon?

-However, ultimately bourbon is named after a Celtic god of Healing Water, and I couldn’t think of a more fitting origin for Coffee and Bourbon Whiskey personally!
+However, ultimately bourbon is named after a Celtic God of Healing Water, and I couldn’t think of a more fitting origin for Coffee and Bourbon Whiskey!